The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Nasi Lemak

-Along with nasi goreng, nasi lemak is arguably the most popular dish coming out of the entire Malay Archipelago.
+Along with nasi goreng, nasi lemak is arguably the most popular dish originating from the entire Malay Archipelago.
 Nasi lemak features rice cooked in coconut milk, paired with fried chicken, sambal and peanuts.
-It’s usually served with egg and cucumber and readily found in restaurants and street markets.
+It’s usually served with egg and cucumber, and readily found in restaurants and street markets around the region.

 Nasi Lemak served on a banana leaf